springernature/frontend-playbook/security/04-frontend-security-technologies.md

 # Frontend security technologies

-The intention of this document is to discuss some technologies important to improving frontend security.
+The intention of this document is to introduce some technologies important to improving frontend security.

  - template filtering
  - CSP